parimalp/compute_acceleration_using_Vitis/README.md

   - Right click `wide_vadd` application in Explorer view, select `C/C++ Build Settings`
   - In `GCC Host Compiler -> Preprocessor`, add `HW_EMU` in `defined symbols` window
   - `HW_EMU` is defined in host source code to use smaller data size as input to save emulation time
+  - Click Apply and Close
+  - Click Yes to rebuild

 Step 4: Set dedicated location of kernel and memory interface
 - Right click `wide_vadd -> Emulation-HW` in Assistant view, select `Settings`
 - Navigate to wide_vadd kernel, adjust memory and SLR settings according to the screenshot below
+- Click Apply and Close

 ![](./images/03/17.png)